 No matter what mountain you're tackling, it's always important to know your own limits, and, more importantly, the limits of the terrain.

 This is all well and good until someone does something stupid and gets hurt.
-We're all guilty of peddling these adventures, so it's beneficial once and a while to take a step back and understand where it is we're skiing, what the dangers are, and whether we're prepared to tackle the terrain we're after.
+We're all guilty of peddling these adventures, so it's beneficial once in a while to take a step back and understand where it is we're skiing, what the dangers are, and whether we're prepared to tackle the terrain we're after.

 I sat down with Mat Charest, assistant avalanche forecaster at Marmot Basin, to talk about some of the potential dangers that arise when a person moves from intermediate to advanced terrain.
 Not surprisingly, Charest told me that this is an issue at every ski hill across Western Canada.